HuyaneMatsu/hata/docs/topics/wip_plugins.md

 Yupp, there can be deadlock, but when and why is more interesting!

-We will go from from top to bottom to find out what is happening and how to solve it.
+We will go from top to bottom to find out what is happening and how to solve it.

 - **The issue**

-    When importing a plugin from an other, the native `import` hooks might lock code execution when the control is given back to the source file.
+    When importing a plugin from another, the native `import` hooks might lock code execution when the control is given back to the source file.

     **/plugins/file_1.py**